seanstern/async-js-demo-lesson/main/activity3.md

-# Activity 3
+# Activity 1

 ## Goal
-Implement the following REST endpoint that meets the specification given the libraries and starter code. **Attempt to do so in the most performant manner.**
+Implement the following REST endpoint that meets the specification given the libraries and starter code.

 ## Specification
 Given a request containing exactly one portfolio id, creates a report with